-All Registered Student Organizations (RSO's) must renew their registration with the Office of Student Life annually.
+All Registered Student Organizations (RSO's) must renew their registration with the Office of Student Engagement annually.
 Failure to do so will result in termination of student organization privileges.
-Renewal registration is on-line through OrgSync.
+Renewal registration is on-line through Norse Up (OrgSync).
 Paper registrations will not be accepted.

 Requirements for Registration of a Student Organization:

 - The Administrator must attach a copy of the local by-laws, constitution and any other governing documents.

 - All members of the organization must register with Norse Up (OrgSync) and link to join the organization in order to show as a member.